Pros and Cons Of A Puggle: Is It The Right Breed For Me?

 Puggle is a hybrid, therefore it might be hard to say who it is going to take after as far as appearance, health, and temperament are concerned.
 More often than less, it will inherit its flat-faced ancestor’s facial features, but you will still see a longer, Beagle-like snout.
 However, as far as the health issues, it is hard to say which of them a Puggle will inherit from either parent.

-As far as their size: they will definitely be bigger than an average Pug.
+As far as their size: they will be bigger than an average Pug.
 Their height can be anywhere from 8 to 14 inches and the weight is in the 15-30 pounds range.
 A male is usually larger than a female, with the latter being a few inches shorter and several pounds lighter.

 Puggle’s eye color is pretty predictable: their peepers are usually brown with a very rare exception of hazel and/or blue.
 Coat color?
 Puggles have inherited a short, prone to shedding mane in the black, white, fawn, or red color palette.
 It is normally very dense and needs to be brushed out often, at least a few times per week.